South Staffordshire Railway: Leighs Wood colliery branch

 A two-mile branch line was authorised by an act of Parliament in 1878, earlier (1855) powers having lapsed; it ran eastward from the SSR line near Pelsall to Leighs Wood colliery.
 The line opened on 14 November 1878, serving only a colliery and a brickworks; it closed in August 1965.

 New Pleck curve

 A west to north curve was provided at Pleck, connecting the old GJR route from Bushbury to the SSR route towards Walsall.
-It was authorised by the London and North-western Railway (New Lines) Act 1877 on 28 June 1877 and opened on 1 March 1881.
+It was authorised by the London and North-western Railway (New Lines) Act 1877 (40 & 41 Vict. c. xliv) on 28 June 1877 and opened on 1 March 1881.

 On the same day the Portobello curve opened, connecting the GJR route into Wolverhampton LNWR station directly from the south-east for the first time.
 This enabled a Walsall to Wolverhampton passenger service.
 It was discontinued from 1964 but reinstated from 2000 with an hourly diesel multiple unit service, but closed to passengers once again from 2008.